 Dramatic rocky peaks, rolling green mountains, and dozens of rivers make the Pacific Northwest a year-round playground for outdoor enthusiasts.
-But these enjoyable nature spots offer more than recreation opportunities.
+These enjoyable nature spots offer more than recreation opportunities.
 They are home to essential water sources for residents, wildlife, agriculture, and industry.

 We often take for granted that water is available at our fingertips, but it’s fascinating to pause and think about how that water is making its way across the land, through waterways, and into our homes.
 Understanding the availability and movement of water is important – especially in an era marked by extreme environmental change.